 The Department of Classics maintains its own reference library, a slide library, a computer lab, facilities for archaeological data analysis, and a well-equipped lab designed for materials analysis.

 The department endeavors to expose students to the current research of practicing scholars by hosting lectures, colloquia, and conferences where faculty, guests and students present projects for debate and discussion.
 The department’s publications, Arethusa and the new series, Arethusa Books, represent the department’s commitment to original scholarship.

-The UB Classics Department supports at least twenty Teaching Assistants each year.
+The UB Classics Department supports at least 18 Teaching Assistants each year.
 Supplementary fellowships, dissertation fellowships, and support for graduate research and travel are also available.

 The Department’s graduate students have an active Graduate Student Association, which meets to discuss graduate issues, holds conferences and social events, and helps fund graduate research travel.